More Women Take CEO Jobs But Parity Still Decades Away

 designing-and-implementing-a-strong-ceo-succession-plan.jpg

-But the picture varies significantly around the world:
+This picture varies around the world:

 S&P 500